Below we have mentioned some common types of lubricants and their applications:

 When Not to Use

-- Penetrating lubricants and their applications and benefits are certainly unique, but it is vital to remember that they should not be used as a substitute for other lubricants.
+- Penetrating lubricants and their applications and benefits are unique, but it is vital to remember that they should not be used as a substitute for other lubricants.

-- They should never be applied to bearings or other parts as they are short-lived and can actually cause damage to the machine.
+- They should never be applied to bearings or other parts as they are short-lived and can cause damage to the machine.
 Therefore, it is essential to consider the specific application carefully and the intended use of a lubricant before deciding to use a penetrating lubricant.

 CB6 is a deeply penetrating, high-performance synthetic, and “clean” lubricant especially recommended to serve the critical demands of conveyors and chain drives systems working under severe loads, extreme temperatures and in a humid or dusty environment requiring maximum lubrication.